Michele Redman

+Early life and amateur career

-Redman was born in Zanesville, Ohio.
-She attended Zanesville High School, where she played on the varsity boys' golf team.
-She attended Indiana University Bloomington, where she won four events, was named All-American twice and All-Big Ten four times.
+In 1965, Redman was born in Zanesville, Ohio.
+She attended Zanesville High School where she played on the varsity boys' golf team.

+Redman attended Indiana University Bloomington where she won four events and was named All-American twice and All-Big Ten four times.
 She was the Big Ten Conference champion in 1987.

-She was inducted into the Indiana University Athletic Hall of Fame in 2001.
+Professional career

 Redman played on the Futures Tour from 1988 to 1991, winning three times in 1991.

 Redman played on the LPGA Tour from 1992 through 2011 and had two victories: the 1997 JAL Big Apple Classic and the 2000 First Union Betsy King Classic.
 She had her best finish on the money list in 2000, placing tenth.
 She was a member of the U.S. Solheim Cup team in 2000, 2002, 2003 and 2005.

 Before Redman's successful fourth attempt to make the LPGA tour, she played on the Futures Tour where she posted three victories.
 Redman has two holes-in-one and has won over $4.5 million.

 On August 10, 2011, it was announced that Redman would be the next women's golf coach at the University of Minnesota.
 At the 2011 Safeway Classic, Redman announced her retirement from competing on the LPGA Tour.

 On November 13, 2011, Redman won the 2011 Legends Tour Open Championship.